URI-ABD/cakes-paper/reviewer-response.md

 ||x||$. $r$ is chosen in the sphere of radius $\epsilon$ and added to $x$, and, as
 stated correctly line 424, $x'$ is within $\epsilon$ of $x$.*

-x is a vector, and epsilon is a scalar.
-We can clarify that x is a vector.
-Be sure to boldface all vectors
+Fixed and made all vectors boldfaced.

 *There are many small LaTeX issues: wrong space after "i.e." and "e.g." (add a backslash), large spaces around formulas (e.g., line 342), em-dashes that look